Dizzy-marville/The-Preterist-Perspective/_posts/2025-07-05-chapter-1-the-angel-and-the-forerunner.md

+title: "Chapter 1: The Angel and the Forerunner"
+date: 2025-07-05
+categories: [gospel, narrative]

 **Chapter 1
 The Angel and the Forerunner: Zechariah and Elizabeth** "In the days of Herod, king of Judea, there was a priest named Zechariah..."